sirech/emacs/README.markdown

 libraries, autoloads will be generated and kept in the loaddefs.el file.
 This allows them to be loaded on demand rather than at startup.

-There are also a few files that are meant for code that doesn't belong in the Starter Kit.
-First, the user-specific-config file is the file named after your user with the extension ".el".
-In addition, if a directory named after your user exists, it will be added to the load-path, and any elisp files in it will be loaded.
-Finally, the Starter Kit will look for a file named after the current hostname ending in ".el" which will allow host-specific configuration.
-This is where you should put code that you don't think would be useful to everyone.
-That will allow you to merge with newer versions of the starter-kit without conflicts.
+## User/Machine/OS Specific settings

+It is possible to add extra configuration, by creating files that are run depending on where emacs is running.

+First, a specific configuration is loaded based on the OS that emacs is running in.
+The files are located in the _os_ folder.
+One example is configuring the special keys for Mac OS X.

+A file based on the hostname of the machine is also loaded.
+Here I usually set up the size of the emacs window, the font and some specific environment variables.

+Lastly, it is also possible to run a configuration file based on the user name.
+This is currently not used.

+## Language settings

+As this config is oriented towards programming, languages have usually their own config file.
+They are found in the _lang_ folder.
+They are centered around setting the correct mode, specific bindings, syntax error highlight and autocomplete facilities.
+Some of the modes need extra packages or external programs.
+These are not included in the distribution to avoid bloat.
+However, each mode has detailed instructions in its header about how to install them.
+Usually, the config auto-detects the availability, so that it is not necessary to set extra variables, or comment/uncomment things.

 ## Emacs Lisp Package Archive

 Libraries from [ELPA](http://tromey.com/elpa) are preferred when available since dependencies are handled automatically, and the burden to update them is removed from the user.
-In the long term, ideally everything would be installed via ELPA, and only package.el would need to be distributed with the starter kit.
+In the long term, ideally everything would be installed via ELPA, and only _package.el_ would need to be distributed with the starter kit.
 (Or better yet, package.el would come with Emacs...)
-See starter-kit-elpa.el for a list of libraries that are pending submission to ELPA.
-Packages get installed in the elpa/ directory.
+See _starter-kit-elpa.el_ for a list of libraries that are pending submission to ELPA.
+Packages get installed in the _elpa/_ directory.

-There's no vendor/ directory in the starter kit because if an external library is useful enough to be bundled with the starter kit, it should be useful enough to submit to ELPA so that everyone can use it, not just users of the starter kit.

-Sometimes packages are removed from the Starter Kit as they get added to ELPA itself.
-This has occasionally caused problems with certain packages.
-If you run into problems with such a package, try removing everything from inside the elpa/ directory and invoking M-x starter-kit-elpa-install in a fresh instance.

-## Variants of Emacs
+## Test

-The Starter Kit is designed to work with GNU Emacs version 22 or greater.
-Using it with forks or other variants is not supported.
-It probably won't work with XEmacs, though some have reported getting it to work with Aquamacs.
-However, since Aquamacs is not portable, it's difficult to test in it, and breakage is common.
+This configuration is used almost daily under Mac OS X, frequently under Linux (Ubuntu), and occasionally under Windows (with help of cygwin), for general text editing, and for programming.
+In case of problems, running the last version of everything usually helps.

 ## Contributing